nikabaqradze20-web/auditable-appraisal-emotion-pipeline/README.md

 # Auditable appraisal -> emotion pipeline

-A small, public-safe reference implementation of a staged annotation workflow that turns one moderator question plus one respondent answer into segment-level emotion labels, with a complete evidence trail from quote to label.
+A public-safe reference implementation of a layered annotation workflow for detecting emotions in segments from interview data.
+The pipeline creates a traceable path from exact textual evidence to appraisal codes and, finally, to segment-level emotion labels.

-The point of this repository is **the contracts and the audits, not the classifier**.
-The layer functions are deterministic and offline so the interfaces can be executed and tested before any model is attached.
-All fixtures are synthetic.

-Current public release scope: Pass A evidence and scope locking, Pass B appraisal coding, and deterministic Layer 2 emotion mapping.
-The pipeline ends with the merged `segment_emotions` profile.
+The purpose of the repository is not to present a finished emotion classifier.
+It demonstrates how a complex annotation task can be divided into narrower, auditable stages with explicit schemas, validation rules, and evidence requirements.

+## Problem

+Emotion detection in segments from interview data is difficult because emotions are often expressed indirectly, depend on context, and may be mixed within the same segment.

+The broader research project contains approximately 8,000 interview segments, but it does not yet have a sufficiently large set of reliably human-labelled segments to train and validate a supervised machine-learning classifier.

+Large language models provide a practical alternative because they can interpret context without requiring a large labelled training set.
+However, asking a model to assign emotions directly in a single step creates another problem: the output is difficult to audit and reproduce.

+When a label is wrong, it may be unclear whether the model:

+- selected the wrong evidence;
+- incorrectly divided the segment into situations;
+- misinterpreted the respondent's appraisal;
+- or applied the wrong emotion rule.

+## Approach

+The workflow therefore decomposes annotation into several narrower tasks:

+1. extract exact evidence from the respondent's answer;
+2. identify and lock distinct appraisal scopes;
+3. code the appraisal dimensions within each scope;
+4. map the validated appraisal codes to emotions;
+5. aggregate scope-level emotions into a segment-level profile.

+Each stage has a concrete responsibility and a structured output contract.
+Later stages cannot silently rewrite the evidence or change the scopes created earlier in the pipeline.

+This design aims to reduce error propagation, make disagreements easier to diagnose, and improve the reproducibility and reliability of the annotation process.

+The LLM is treated as a constrained annotator within an auditable workflow, rather than as an opaque end-to-end emotion classifier.

+## Research context

+This repository is based on an ongoing research project developing an AI-assisted annotation pipeline for approximately 8,000 segments from semi-structured interviews.

+The broader research workflow covers evidence extraction, appraisal coding, emotion labelling, and segment-level aggregation.
+Model outputs are compared with manual annotations and repeated model runs to evaluate agreement, stability, recurring errors, and the effects of changes to prompts and coding rules.

+Because the original interview material is sensitive, the public repository contains only synthetic fixtures.
+External model calls are replaced with deterministic stand-ins so that the schemas, layer boundaries, audits, and tests can be executed without exposing research data.

+## My contribution

+I designed the annotation architecture, coding framework, evidence and scope rules, prompt logic, validation strategy, and error-analysis process.

+The public implementation translates these research decisions into executable schemas, audits, tests, and synthetic examples.
+Coding assistance was used during implementation, while the analytical framework, annotation rules, and workflow decisions were developed and reviewed by me.

 ## Why staged, and why audited

-A single-prompt "text -> emotions" call is difficult to audit.
-When a label is wrong, there is no way to tell whether the system misread the quote, invented a second situation, or applied the wrong emotion rule.

-This project separates those failure modes:
+A single-prompt `text -> emotions` call does not show where an error entered the process.
+This project separates the main failure points:

 - **Scope identity is immutable.** Pass A creates scope IDs.
 Later stages keep the same IDs, count, and order.
 - **Every label points back to evidence.** Labels without resolvable support references fail validation.
-- **Layer 2 is deterministic.** It reads appraisal codes and does not quietly reinterpret the raw answer.
+- **Layer 2 is deterministic.** It reads validated appraisal codes rather than silently reinterpreting the raw answer.
-- **Schemas are executable.** The pipeline loads the JSON Schema files and validates the input and every layer boundary before continuing.
+- **Schemas are executable.** The input and every layer boundary are validated against explicit JSON Schema contracts.
+- **Sensitive data stays outside the repository.** All committed examples are synthetic and clearly separated from the original research material.

 ## Workflow